-Enter the amount of expenses you paid while you were an Illinois resident or that you paid for moving to take a job located in Illinois.
-If you moved to take a job located outside of Illinois, you must provide receipts showing the expenses were paid while you were an Illinois resident.
+Enter the amount of moving expenses you paid if you are a member of the Armed Forces on active duty and, due to a military order, you move to Illinois because of a permanent change of station.
+See Federal Form 3903 Instructions.
+If you moved outside of Illinois, you must provide receipts showing the expenses were paid while you were an Illinois resident.